 In December 2000, the founding countries of Mercosur (Argentina, Brazil, Paraguay, and Uruguay) signed a framework agreement towards the creation of a free trade area between Mercosur and the Southern African Customs Union (Botswana, Lesotho, Namibia, South Africa, and Swaziland).
 In 2016, a preferential trade agreement entered into force.

-In 2019, Mercosur also made progress in negotiations with other partners such as Korea, Canada, and Singapore, in order to reach trade agreements with markets that represent a high trade potential for both the block and Uruguay.
+In 2019, Mercosur also made progress in negotiations with other partners such as Korea, Canada, and Singapore, with the intent of reaching trade agreements with markets that represent high trade potential.
+Mercosur has FTAs signed with other countries such as Egypt (which entered into force in September 2017) and Israel (which entered into force in December 2009).

 Free Trade Agreements